Thatperson121/Random-labs---coding/README.md

 netlify deploy --prod
 ```

+### Troubleshooting Netlify Deployment Issues

+If you encounter build errors on Netlify, try the following:

+1. **Check build logs**: In the Netlify dashboard, go to the failed deploy and check the detailed logs to identify the specific error.

+2. **Environment variables**: Ensure all required environment variables are set in the Netlify dashboard under Site settings > Build & deploy > Environment.

+3. **Node.js version**: This project is configured to use Node.js 18.
+If you need a different version, update the `NODE_VERSION` in `netlify.toml`.

+4. **Build command flag**: The `CI=` prefix in the build command helps prevent some CI-specific errors.

+5. **Redirects**: For SPA routing, this project includes both a `_redirects` file and Netlify configuration to handle client-side routing.

+6. **Clear cache**: If you've made configuration changes, try clearing the Netlify build cache:
+   - Go to Site settings > Build & deploy > Continuous Deployment
+   - Click "Clear cache and deploy site"

 ## Environment Variables

 This project uses environment variables to manage API keys and configuration.
 In Netlify, you can set these in the site dashboard: